config-syncer/config-syncer/docs/tutorials/cluster-snapshot.md

 ```

 Now, deploy Kubed operator in your cluster following the steps [here](/docs/install.md).
 Once the operator pod is running, check your bucket from Google Cloud console.
 You should see the data from initial snapshot operation.

-Now, let's take a look at the cluster config.
-Here,

-Now, deploy Kubed operator in your cluster following the steps [here](/docs/install.md).
-Once the operator pod is running, check your bucket from Google Cloud console.
-You should see the data from initial snapshot operation.

-// TODO: Pic

 ### Microsoft Azure Storage